Farewill Funerals: direct cremations terms and conditions

 There may also be fees for:

-• Transporting your body if you die outside of England, Wales or Scotland
+• Collecting someone if they die outside England, Wales or Scotland

 • Removing a medical device

-• The delivery of ashes to an address outside of England, Wales and Scotland
+• Delivering ashes to an address outside mainland England, Wales and Scotland

 If we cannot help you arrange a funeral, we’ll let you know and will not charge you.
-This might be because:
+Reasons we may not be able to arrange a funeral include:

-• We found an error in the price or description of the funeral
+• An error in the price or description of the funeral

 • We cannot meet a deadline you’ve asked for

-The price you pay for the funeral is the price that is communicated to you when you make your order, except for additional fees for extra things that you chose.
-We’ll let you know how much these are in advance.
+The price you pay for the funeral is the price we give you by email or phone when you make your order, except for additional fees for extra things that you chose, or if a medical implant needs to be removed.
+We’ll let you know the cost of any additional fees in advance.

-If you require any of the services detailed above in ‘What’s not included?’, our service is unlikely to be right for you.
+If you need any of the services detailed in the section ‘What’s not included?’, our service is unlikely to be right for you.
 We’re not liable or responsible if you proceed with our service where it is not fit for your own purposes.

 You must provide us with accurate and true details about who you are, including that you have authority to arrange the funeral.
 You agree not to mislead us or misrepresent who you are.